Exponential mixing of geodesic flows for geometrically finite hyperbolic manifolds with cusps: Coding of limit set

 \subsection{Exponential tail}

 For one cusp case, we have described how to construct the countable collection of disjoint open subsets in $\Delta_0$ and the expanding map in Section \ref{coding procedure}.
-When there are multi cusps, the coding is constructed in two steps and we describe the first step here and finish the rest in Section \ref{sec:codmulti}.
+When there are multi-cusps, the coding is constructed in two steps and we describe the first step here and finish the rest in Section \ref{sec:codmulti}.